Adaptive Node Feature Selection For Graph Neural Networks: Feature importance for node classification

 The proof of Theorem~\ref{thm:gcn_error} can be found in Appendix~\ref{app:gcn_error}.
-Thus, our GCN error bound depends on cross-class edges in $\bbA$ via the first term in~\eqref{eq:gcn_error} and the alignment of labels $\bby$, edges in $\bbA$, and similarity of features in $\bbX$.
-First, we discuss when the presence of $\bbA$ necessitates stricter conditions on $\bbX$ for satisfactory GCN performance according to Theorem~\ref{thm:gcn_error}.
+We share results for other GNN architectures in Appendix~\ref{app:gnn_performance}.
+Our GCN error bound in~\eqref{eq:gcn_error} depends on cross-class edges in $\bbA$ via the first term and the alignment of labels $\bby$, edges in $\bbA$, and similarity of features in $\bbX$.
+First, we discuss when $\bbA$ can render $\bbX$ harmful to GCN accuracy, even if $\bbX$ is informative without $\bbA$.
 While the result in~\eqref{eq:gcn_error} does not necessitate unweighted edges, the following discussion assumes $\bbA \in \{ 0,1 \}^{N\times N}$ for ease of interpretation.
 Unsurprisingly, GCNs require features $\bbX$ to be highly indicative of $\bby$ if $\bbA$ is sparse or noisy.
 More specifically, for any node pair $i$ and $j$ in the same class $c$ that are not connected $(i,j) \notin \ccalE$, we rely on similarity between node features $\|\bbX_{i,:} - \bbX_{j,:}\|_2$ to reduce the second term in~\eqref{eq:gcn_error}.
-Thus, graph-agnostic feature importance metrics may be suitable for sparse $\bbA$.
-However, if $\bbX$ is separable across classes, that is, $\|\bbX_{i,:} - \bbX_{j,:}\|_2$ is higher when $Y_{ic}Y_{jc} = 0$, we incur greater error from cross-class connections $A_{ij} = 1$.
-In this setting, if we disregard $\bbA$ when selecting features, we may retain attributes that are highly separable with respect to classes, causing larger $\|\bbX_{i,:} - \bbX_{j,:}\|_2$ when $Y_{ic}Y_{jc} = 0$ and unknowingly introducing error due to cross-class edges in $\bbA$.
+Thus, $\bbA$ can render $\bbX$ unhelpful even if it is linearly separable between classes when $\bbX$ is not sufficiently well separated.
+However, even if $\bbX$ is highly separated, that is, $\|\bbX_{i,:} - \bbX_{j,:}\|_2$ is much higher when $Y_{ic}Y_{jc} = 0$, we incur greater error from cross-class connections $A_{ij} = 1$.
+In this setting, if we disregard $\bbA$ when selecting features, we may retain attributes that are highly separated with respect to classes, causing larger $\|\bbX_{i,:} - \bbX_{j,:}\|_2$ when $Y_{ic}Y_{jc} = 0$ and unknowingly introducing error due to cross-class edges in $\bbA$.